Measles resurgence in the United States: History

 Before the vaccine was available in the United States, the Centers for Disease Control and Prevention (CDC) estimated that about three to four million were infected each year, of which approx. 500,000 were reported, with 400 to 500 people dying and 48,000 being hospitalized as a result.

 The last major outbreak was before the disease was eliminated, and occurred from 1989 to 1991.
 During this outbreak, 123 people died, the majority of whom were preschool children.

 In the United States on average, two or three out of every 1000 children infected will die, and one will develop complications that often result in permanent brain damage.

 The 2019 outbreak prompted President Donald Trump to shift away from his previous goal of spacing out vaccinations, and to insist that parents must vaccinate their children, stating "They have to get the shots.
 The vaccinations are so important".
-The Trump Administration also took a forceful position of requiring vaccination, with Trump's Surgeon General Jerome Adams calling for limitations on exemptions to vaccination.
+Surgeon General Jerome Adams drew a connection between states with vaccine exemptions and higher risks of outbreaks, and advised health officials on ways to encourage vaccination.

+The 2025 outbreak began soon after Trump's inauguration for his second term as president and the subsequent appointment of Robert F. Kennedy Jr., a promoter of vaccine misinformation, as the Secretary of Health.
+Kennedy initially downplayed the outbreak, describing it as "not unusual".

+An April 2025 study estimated that 51.2 million measles cases will occur over the next 25 years due to the decline in childhood vaccination.

 Local outbreaks

 There was one outbreak in 2015, involving 147 cases linked to exposure at Disneyland in California; one outbreak in 2017, among a largely unvaccinated Somali community in Minnesota; and 17 reported outbreaks in 2018.
 In 2019, cases were reported in 23 states, and the total number of reported cases (764) reached the highest number in 25 years by April.
 More than 500 of these cases were people who were not vaccinated against measles, and another 125 had an unknown vaccination status.
 The bulk of those infected were from the Orthodox Jewish communities in and around New York City.
+The U.S. Centers for Disease Control and Prevention (CDC) reported 1,088 confirmed measles cases across 33 jurisdictions nationwide as of May 29, 2025.